Industrial Action - messages for the public

 Will dentists be impacted?

 The British Dental Association has advised that some of their members who work in hospitals on trainee contracts will take action on the same days as junior doctors.
-However most dentists will continue to work.
+However the vast majority of dentists will continue to work.
 Please continue to attend any dental appointments unless you are contacted and told otherwise.

 What is considered an emergency?